Eddy Wymeersch

-Eddy Wymeersch is former Chair of the Committee of European Securities Regulators (CESR), former Chairman of the Supervisory Board of the Banking, Finance and Insurance Commission (Belgium), Brussels; Chairman of the European Regional Committee and Member of the Executive Committee and of the Technical Committee of the International Organization of Securities Commissions.
+Eddy Wymeersch is former chair of the Committee of European Securities Regulators (CESR), former chairman of the Supervisory Board of the Banking, Finance and Insurance Commission (Belgium), Brussels; Chairman of the European Regional Committee and Member of the Executive Committee and of the Technical Committee of the International Organization of Securities Commissions.

 Career

-Mr Wymeersch has held several public functions in Belgium.
-He is a Member of the European Corporate Governance Forum and Member of the Belgian High level Committee for a new Financial Architecture.
-He is the current Chairman of the European Corporate Governance Institute.
+Wymeersch has held several public functions in Belgium.
+He is a member of the European Corporate Governance Forum and member of the Belgian High level Committee for a new Financial Architecture.
+He is the current chairman of the European Corporate Governance Institute.

-He is Emeritus Professor of Commercial Law, University of Ghent, Belgium, teaching on company law, securities regulation and banking law and Co-founder of the Financial Law Institute, University of Ghent.
-Mr Wymeersch was also Co-chair of the CESR-ESCB Working group on clearing and settlement.
+He is emeritus professor of commercial law, University of Ghent, Belgium, teaching on company law, securities regulation and banking law and co-founder of the Financial Law Institute, University of Ghent.
+Wymeersch was also co-chair of the CESR-ESCB Working group on clearing and settlement.

 He has been consultant to the EU Commission, World Bank and IFC; a member of the corporate governance commission of the Brussels Stock Exchange and chairman of the SLIM working party (Simpler Legislation for the Internal Market) on the 1st and 2nd directive.

-Mr Wymeersch has been an adviser to the Belgian Government - as member of the Legislative Branch of the Council of State.
+Wymeersch has been an adviser to the Belgian Government - as member of the Legislative Branch of the Council of State.
 He was a member of the supervisory board of the National Bank of Belgium and the Belgian Corporate Governance Commission.
-He was Chairman of the Board of Brussels International Airport Company (BIAC) and adviser on governance issues to several listed Belgian companies.
+He was chairman of the board of Brussels International Airport Company (BIAC) and adviser on governance issues to several listed Belgian companies.